Dalas121/Heir_2_The_Throne/README.md

 - should we give her personality some kind of gimmick to help her stand out?
 My memory on Liberty may no longer be accurate - I haven't played it since before the gender change
 - quest: Halstead.
 No reward, but Harper comments on the battle
 - quest: Dalben.
 Harper scrounges up a small amount of gold
 - quest: Dwarven Doors.
-Harper gets Uncle Somf as another comapnion?
+Harper gets Uncle Somf as another companion.

 ----Chantal:
 - Anekron's story